CHPGenetics/BAMMSC/Mouselung.md

 The t-SNE plot of clustering label is shown as:
 <img src="figures/MouseLung_BAMMSC.png" style="display: block; margin: auto;" />

-The t-SNE plot of clustering label is shown as:
+The t-SNE plot of sample ID is shown as:
 <img src="figures/MouseLung_Sample.png" style="display: block; margin: auto;" />